aaronpriven/Array-2D-pm/README.md

 The columns would be returned as (undef, 3, 4), (1, undef, 6), and (2).

 The `prune()` method will eliminate excess padding.
-The `pad()` method will pad out the object to the highest row and column with a defined value.
+The `pad()` method will pad out the array to the highest row and column with a defined value.

-(Padding state is not guaranteed to be consistent because the object is designed to allow standard Perl constructs to apply to it, and those do not preserve padding state.)
+(Padding state is not guaranteed to be consistent because the array is designed to allow standard Perl constructs to apply to it, and those do not preserve padding state.)